ChtiouiMoncer/MovieLand/README.md

-This MovieLand allows you to find movies by searching using an omdbapi API REST. you can just write the name of the movie at the search bar.
+This MovieLand allows you to find movies by searching using React JS and an omdbapi API REST. you can just write the name of the movie at the search bar.

+// TO RUN THE APPLICATION
+npm install //installing app dependencies npm start   // running the app

 SCREENSHOTS: